Multi-qubit Randomized Benchmarking Using Few Samples: Results

 We also prove (see \cref{sec:methods}) that for \emph{arbitrary} SPAM a bound on the variance which is linear in the infidelity $r$ is in fact optimal.
 This means the result stated above is in some sense the best possible bound on the variance of a randomized benchmarking sequence.
 It is important to note that this optimality result also holds when RB is performed using a different set of gates than the Clifford group and also when one considers the standard protocol~\cite{Knill2008,Magesan2011} as opposed to the protocol involving differences of quantum states which we presented in this paper.

 Both the SPAM and SPAM-free variance bound also approach a constant independent of the infidelity $r$ in the limit of large sequence length $m$ when the unitarity is one, that is when the noise in the system is purely coherent.
 In \cref{subsec:asymp_beh_var} we argue that this behavior is not an artifact of the proof techniques used but is in fact a generic feature of a randomized benchmarking procedure with a unitary noise process.
-More generally the rate of decay of the variance of randomized benchmarking in the limit of long sequences could be used to yield an estimate of the unitarity of the noise process under study.